 How Pressure Steaming is Just Like Pressure Cooking

-While both pressure cooking and steaming are reliable, popular alternatives to the more traditional method of cooking on a stovetop cook top or induction hob, the differences between them are well worth knowing if you want to get the most out of your experience in the kitchen!
+While both pressure cooking and steaming (natural or using a steamer basket) are reliable, popular alternatives to the more traditional method of cooking on a stovetop cook top or induction hob, the differences between them are well worth knowing if you want to get the most out of your experience in the kitchen!

 In this article, we’ll cover some of the key distinctions between these two methods, as well as providing you with some helpful links to inspire you with recipes and ideas to bring into your kitchen.